jfrog/SwampUp2022/SUP003-Intro_to_DevSecOps_with_JFrog_Xray/lab-4/README.md

   - Review all the options under **Advanced Filters**

 #### REPORT ON REPOSITORIES using Automation
-- Run ``jf xr curl -XPOST /api/v1/reports/vulnerabilities -H 'Content-Type: application/json' -d @create-vuln-report-on-repositories.json``
+- Run ``jf xr curl -XPOST "/api/v1/reports/vulnerabilities" -H "Content-Type: application/json" -d "@create-vuln-report-on-repositories.json"``
   - We are capturing `Critical` and `High` for today's session
 - we will get a response ``{"**report_id**":1,"status":"pending"}``